 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 GraphQL provides a complete and understandable description of the data in your API, gives clients the power to ask for exactly what they need and nothing more, makes it easier to evolve APIs over time, and enables powerful developer tools.

-GraphQL is a production-ready and an open source technology created by Facebook.
-In September 2016, GitHub announced its GraphQL API.
+GraphQL is a and an open source technology created by Facebook.
+In September 2016, GitHub its GraphQL API.

 We’ve often heard that our REST API was an inspiration for other companies; countless tutorials refer to our endpoints.
 Today, we’re excited to announce our biggest change to the API since we snubbed XML in favor of JSON: we’re making the GitHub API available through GraphQL.